dianashams/survcompare/README.md

 ### Method:
 The package checks whether there are considerable non-linear and interaction terms in the data, and quantifies their contributions to the models' performance.
 Using repeated nested cross-validation, the package
-  * validates Cox Proportionate Hazards model (or Cox Lasso depending on the user's input)
+  * validates Cox Proportionate Hazards model, or Cox Lasso depending on the user's input.
+Uses 'survival::coxph()' or 'glmnet::glmnet(...m, family="cox")' functions.
-  * validates Survival Random Forest ensembled with the baseline Cox model
+  * validates Survival Random Forest ensembled with the baseline Cox model.
+Uses 'randomForestSRC::rfsrc()' function.
-  * performs statistical testing of whether the Survival Random Forest ensemble outperforms the Cox model
+  * performs statistical testing of whether the Survival Random Forest ensemble outperforms the Cox model.

 The performance metrics include
  * discrimination measures: Harrell's concordance index, time-dependent AUCROC,